HarbourMasters/Shipwright/README.md

 - Affirm that `zapd.exe` exists in the `/assets/extractor` folder

 ## Nightly Builds
-Nightly builds of Ship of Harkinian are available at [https://builds.shipofharkinian.com/job/SoH_Multibranch/job/develop]
+Nightly builds of Ship of Harkinian are available [here](https://builds.shipofharkinian.com/job/SoH_Multibranch/job/develop)

 ## The Harbour Masters Are...